Houses in multiple occupation (HMO)

 Changes to your licence

-You'll need to apply for a variation to your existing licence if there are any changes in your circumstances or to the property during the licence period.
+You'll need to apply for a variation to your existing licence if there are any changes during the licence period.
+This may be a change in your circumstances or to the property.
 There's no charge for doing this.
 If you don't tell us about any changes you may be in breach of your licence conditions.
 You could be prosecuted or fined, and we may seek to revoke your licence.

 You're not able to apply for a variation to transfer a licence to a new owner.
 An application for a new licence will be required by the new owner.
 However, you are able to vary a licence to reflect a new manager for the remainder of the licence period.